 - If you don’t have a Pinterest account…

-Follow this Pinterest step by step guide for getting a business account if you need help with this!
+Follow this Pinterest step-by-step guide to change your account settings and get a business account if you need help with this!

 Claiming your website on Pinterest

-Once you have created a business account, you’ll need to claim your website.
+Once you have created an account for your business, you’ll need to claim your website.

 This verifies your website’s authenticity, and once you have claimed your site: